NicJC/wyrfraym/content/posts/2022-02-14-julia/index.md

 Take a look ...

-Julia also has the capability of using R data sets - the famous R iris data set.
+Julia also has the capability of using R data sets - the famous R iris data set...

 ```julia
 # load a dataset